 - We have a “legitimate interest” in collecting that information because without it we couldn’t do our job effectively and safely.
 You also have a legitimate interest in us holding contact information so we are able to confirm appointments for you and contact you if needed on matters relating to your care.

 - Provided we have your consent we may occasionally send you general health information in the form of articles, advice or newsletters.
 You may withdraw this consent at any time and it will not have any bearing on your ability to receive treatment at the clinic.
 Just let us know by any method that is convenient for you.

 - We have a legal obligation to retain your records for 8 years after your most recent appointment (or age 25 if this is longer) but after this time you can ask to delete your records if you wish.

 - Paper records are stored in a locked filling cabinet and the clinic office is always locked and alarmed outside of working hours.

 - We also hold records electronically.
 These are stored “in the cloud” using a specialist medical records service.
-This provider has shown that they are compliant with the General data protection regulations and your data is heavily encrypted to ensure it is secure (similar to online banking) Access to this data is password protected.
+This provider has shown that they are compliant with the General data protection regulation.
+Your data is heavily encrypted to ensure it is secure (similar to online banking) Access to this data is password protected.

-- We also use mailchimp to co-ordinate some of our messages and so your name and e-mail may be stored on their server.
+- We may also use mailchimp or Mailerlite to co-ordinate some of our messages and so your name and e-mail may be stored on their server.